pantelis/aiml-common/lectures/mdp/mdp-dp-algorithms/policy-iteration/_index.md

 ---
-title: Policy Iteration
+title: Dynamic Programming Algorithms - Policy Iteration
-weight: 105
-draft: false
 ---

-# Policy Iteration
+# Dynamic Programming Algorithms - Policy Iteration

-In this chapter we develop the so called _planning_ problem (which is RL without learning) where we are dealing with a _known MDP_.
-This means that we know the transition and reward functions/models of the environment and we are after the optimal policy solutions.
+In this section we develop dynamic programming algorithms for the so called _planning_ problem (which is RL without learning) where we are dealing with a _perfectly known MDP_.

-## Dynamic Programming and Policy Iteration

-In the [MDP]({{<ref "../../mdp/mdp-intro">}}) chapter we have derived the Bellman expectation _backup_ equations which allowed us to efficiently compute the value function.
+In the [Bellman expectation backup]({{<ref "../../bellman-expectation-backup">}}) section we have derived the equations which allowed us to efficiently compute the value function.

-We have seen also that the Bellman optimality equations are non linear and need to be solved using iterative approaches - their solution will result in the optimal value function $v_*$ and the optimal policy $\pi_*$.
+We have seen also that the  [Bellman optimality backup]({{<ref "../../bellman-optimality-backup">}})  that are non linear and need to be solved using iterative approaches - their solution will result in the optimal value function $v_*$ and the optimal policy $\pi_*$.
 Since the Bellman equations allow us to decompose recursively the problem into sub-problems, they in fact implement a general and exact approach called _dynamic programming_ which assumes full knowledge of the MDP.

-In the policy iteration, given the policy $\pi$, we iterate two distinct steps as shown below:
+In policy iteration, given the policy $\pi$, we iterate two distinct steps as shown below:

 ![policy-iteration-steps](images/policy-iteration-summary.png#center)
 *Policy iteration in solving the MDP - in each iteration we execute two steps, policy evaluation and policy improvement*